How to have productive conversations.

 Reframe the problem.

 6. Lead with shared values: “All people deserve to live in safety and freedom.”
 “Every life is precious.”
-While we know that Zionism is a politics that sacrifices the lives and rights of Palestinians in favor of Jewish supremacy, Zionism has also long told a story that p Returning to these values and re-evaluating them in the context of the reality of the present can be a guidepost for the conversation.
+While we know that Zionism is a politics that sacrifices the lives and rights of Palestinians in favor of Jewish supremacy, returning to these values and re-evaluating them in the context of the reality of the present can be a guidepost for the conversation.

 7. Get to the point.
 Ending Israel’s genocide is the starting point for any just future.
 If our value is human life, the only way we can preserve every life is by ending the current catastrophic violence against Palestinians.
 If your family member is focused on the events of 10/7, you can ground in your shared values that every life is precious, and return to the history of more than 76 years of Israeli oppression of Palestinians, knowing that violent oppression only begets more violence.